Toshiba CEO Quits Over Accounting Scandal

 Koichi Ueda, an attorney and head of the panel, said he was surprised by what they had found.

-Tanaka did not dispute the findings, but said he had no intention of encouraging accounting irregularities.
+Tanaka didn't dispute the findings, but said he had no intention of encouraging accounting irregularities.

 "It's not my understanding that I gave orders for improper accounting, but the reality is that such an observation has been made," Tanaka said.

-Japanese Finance Minister Taro Aso said earlier on Tuesday that the accounting irregularities at Toshiba were "very regrettable", coming at a time when Prime Minister Shinzo Abe is trying to regain global investors' confidence with better corporate governance guidelines.
+Japanese Finance Minister Taro Aso said earlier Tuesday that the accounting irregularities at Toshiba were "very regrettable," coming at a time when Prime Minister Shinzo Abe is trying to regain global investors' confidence with better corporate governance guidelines.

 Aso declined to comment when asked if Toshiba would face any kind of financial penalty.
 Sources have said regulators were beginning their own review of Toshiba's book-keeping, based on Monday's report.

-Some analysts have voiced concerns that there could be more issues ahead, including a possible writedown on Toshiba's Westinghouse nuclear business which was not a major target of the latest probe.
+Some analysts have voiced concerns that there could be more issues ahead, including a possible writedown on Toshiba's Westinghouse nuclear business which wasn't a major target of the latest probe.

 A Toshiba executive brushed off suggestions that the $5.4 billlion the company invested in Westinghouse in 2006 had weighed on its finances and led to improper accounting, saying the business was doing well.